 (f)(1) The HCA is delegated the authority to make the determination that items will be used to facilitate defense against or recovery from nuclear, biological, chemical, or radiological attack.
 This determination should be placed in the contract file.

-SUBPART 12.2 - SPECIAL REQUIREMENTS FOR THE ACQUISITION OF COMMERCIAL PRODUCTS AND COMMERCIAL SERVICES
+Parent topic: [SUBPART 12.1 - ACQUISITION OF COMMERCIAL PRODUCTS AND COMMERCIAL SERVICES](#)